-Application Programming Interfaces (APIs) are a set of functions and tools which developers can use to access and make changes to G Suite data.
+Application Programming Interfaces (APIs) are a set of functions and tools that developers can use to access and modify Google Workspace data.

 API quotas protect the Google infrastructure from excessive API requests.
 Traffic is blocked when the level of requests reaches the daily API quota level or a per-user rate limit.

 A calendar resource is anything you schedule that isn't an event or attendee.
-A meeting room or a projector are common types of calendar resources.
+A meeting room or a projector is common types of calendar resources.

 A comma-separated values (CSV) file stores plain-text data in a comma-separated format.
-It's used to map information on your legacy environment to your new G Suite account.
+It's used to map information on your legacy environment to your new Google Workspace account.
 Using a CSV file, you can map data for multiple users or calendar resources in a single file.

-The Global Address List (GAL) is a searchable directory in Microsoft Outlook of all the users, groups, shared contacts, and resources that are defined for your G Suite domain.
+The Global Address List (GAL) is a searchable directory in Microsoft Outlook of all the users, groups, shared contacts, and resources defined for your Google Workspace domain.
 Global addresses are shared with everyone in your organization.